Written by @spontonc e @smilextech – Translated by Federico Marchi

 Since the start, the race went immediately on the right track for Sebastian Vettel.
 It was fundamental for the German driver to pass at least one of the two Silver Arrows.
 And so it was thanks to a great move (and to an asleep Hamilton).
 Since the earliest laps it was clear that Bottas did not have the pace to create a gap on the rivals, primarily Vettel and his SF70H that managed to keep a gap lower than 1 second and were able to put pressure on the W08.
 But there is a technical explanation to this: because of a failure in the power generator next to the grid slot of Valtteri Bottas, the Finnish driver started the race with significantly higher pressures than those imposed by Pirelli.
 What was the consequence?
 An even greater increase in the pressure while the tyres were reaching the correct temperature, resulting in a lose of grip in the rear of the W08.
 Valtteri Bottas therefore closed off the drivers behind him, favoring in this way also the RedBull’s couple (who showed in the first part of the race a good pace on SuperSofts).
 The explanation is easily given: the RB13 is a car that struggles to bring tyres quickly to the right temperature (in the proper window of functioning).
 This allows a better use of the Low Working Range compounds with respect to the High Working Range ones (for instance the Soft tyres).
 Recalling the Chinese Grand Prix, we see that both RedBulls used only SuperSoft tyres, because of the difficulty, giving the bad weather in Shanghai, in reaching the right temperature with the other types of tyres.
 This is so, the exact contrary of what happens to the Mercedes W08, that instead tends to overheat the Low Working Range compounds and to use quite well the High ones.
 Coming back to the start, if we can say that Vettel took advantage from the above explained situation, the same is not true for Kimi Raikkonen that, in the attempt to get ahead of Ricciardo, was overtook by Massa.
 The initial move of Felipe will cost precious seconds to the SF70H of the Finnish driver in the development of the race, unable to get for the third consecutive time a place on the podium.

 Lap 10 has been decisive: Ferrari’s box decides to try an undercut on Bottas (an aggressive strategy that can lead to some problems as happened in China, or that can help in passing the driver ahead as happened in this case).
 Mercedes did not react, while RedBull matched Ferrari’s strategy the lap after (upon request of Verstappen).
-Choice that turned out to be correct, given that Vettel on SuperSofts was substantially quicker than his competitors and that the Bahrain’s circuit is a track that allows to overtake quite easily, mainly if tyres ensure better performance in traction with respect to the driver ahead
+Choice that turned out to be correct, given that Vettel on SuperSofts was substantially quicker than his competitors and that the Bahrain’s circuit is a track that allows to overtake quite easily, mainly if tyres ensure better performance in traction with respect to the driver ahead.

 But as already happened in China, also in Bahrain the right and aggressive strategy of the Men in Red has been almost “ruined” by the Safety Car deployed during lap 14 because of the crash between Stroll and Sainz.
 As you can observe in the graph below, the possibility that Bottas came back to the track after his Pit Stop ahead of Vettel has never been questioned but the Safety Car could have definitely messed up Ferrari’s plans because Vettel was forced to drive for more meters than Bottas at a much lower speed.
 Mercedes took advantage from the deployment of the Safety Car to pit both cars but in that phase of the race two facts partially conditioned the rest of the race: first, Bottas in fact had the possibility to substitute his tyres and come back ahead of Vettel but because of an electric issue occurred to the tyre guns and then due to the time he had to wait to allow the passage of Ricciardo near his pit slot, the Finnish driver lost 4 seconds.
 Crucial seconds that forced him to enter the track behind Vettel with a gap slightly higher than 2 seconds.
 Second, Hamilton won the award for the idiocy of the day (the third of the weekend after having missed the pole position for an oversteer near turn 10 and for a DRS problem that costed him almost 2 tenths) receiving from the race direction, a 5 seconds penalty to have slowed down Ricciardo at the Pit Lane entry.
 At the restart, Vettel made another miracle given that with an amazing move managed to keep Bottas behind him.